-- these all require relatively low light – we may not notice it, but our indoor environments lack natural light, which is why so many indoor plants look stressed and gets sick with mildew or bugs although you have been good with watering!
+These houseplants all require relatively low light – we may not notice it, but our indoor environments lack natural light, which is why so many indoor plants look stressed and gets sick with mildew or bugs even when you have been good with watering and fertilizing!

-The Peace Lily have such a beautiful name and never ending flowers, it is also the most effective air purification plant on NASA’s list!
+The Spathiphyllum cochlearispathum / Peace Lily, a very popular indoor plant that has such a beautiful name and never ending flowers, it is also the most effective air purification plant on NASA’s list!
 This little plant from Southern Mexico does require more frequent watering than everything else here.

-The Spider Plant is great for brighten up our homes with the beautiful variegated foliage.
+Chlorophytum comosum / Spider Plant is an easy to grow house plant great for brightening up our homes with the beautiful variegated foliage.
 Such a delicate looking plant is surprisingly kill-proof.
 It carries plantlets on the arching flower stems, which can be planted to create a new plant!

-You may also love: A Super Easy Way to grow gorgeous indoor plants in glass bottles and water!
+You may also love: A Super Easy Way to grow gorgeous house plants in water!

 Ferns remind us of lush forests and waterfalls.
 If you can’t find Mother fern, try Boston Fern, Maidenhair fern or Button Fern.
 They are easier to find and grow beautifully indoors.
 Like the Peace lily, most ferns prefer regular water and moist soil.